Rami-Si7/EigenGS/README.md

 **Note**: The `img_size` parameter should match the dimensions of test image.

 ### 2. Train EigenGS Model

+We recommand to train with Frequency-Aware for larger test image.

 #### W/O Frequency-Aware
 ```bash